Jordan Lisle: Drafted

-A strong-marking forward who has the ability to play back.
-Lisle was a competitive and courageous player who has solid skill level.
-A Vic Metro under-18 representative in 2008, culminating in selection in the All-Australian under-18 team.
+A strong-marking forward who had the ability to play as a back, Lisle was described as a competitive and courageous player who had a solid skill level.
+He was a Vic Metro under-18 representative in 2008, culminating in selection in the All-Australian under-18 team.

 AFL career

 2011: Debut

 He made his debut for the Hawks in Round 11 of the 2011 AFL season against Fremantle.
 Lisle was a late inclusion after star forward Lance Franklin withdrew because of a calf injury.
 He kicked his first AFL goal in Round 24 against Gold Coast.
 On 17 October, Lisle was traded to the Brisbane Lions.

 Brisbane

 Relocating to Brisbane in 2012, Lisle continued his development as a key forward with the Reserves in the State League competition.
 He played in the final five matches of the season for the seniors.
 Lisle was eligible to return to the Reserves side in time to help them claim the 2012 NEAFL Premiership.
 He kicked 5 goals against the NT Thunder in the Grand Final, the following week he kicked eight goals in the Inter-Conference Championship win.